Education leader engaged in collaborative discussion

 A high school diploma alone no longer covers the cost of living in Pierce County.

 Closing the credential gap isn't just a workforce goal.
-It's what determines whether families here can afford to stay.
+It's what determines whether families who live here can afford to stay.

 Affordability